 Many medications are used to treat anxiety.
 Anxiety is a serious condition, and while therapy is always the better option long term, medications do represent a quick fix that some people need to overcome their anxiety symptoms.

 All medicine has side effects, but some have more adverse reactions than others.
 One newly popular medication that some doctors prescribe is known as Pristiq, the brand name for Desvenlafaxine.
-This article will examine Pristiq as an anxiety-anxiety medication.
+This article will examine Pristiq as an anti-anxiety medication.

 Pristiq - An Off Label Medicine

 The most important thing to know about Pristiq is that it is not an anti-anxiety medication.
-It is an anti-depressant that is occasionally prescribed to people with anxiety.
-This is known as "off label" use, and it's a common practice with a variety of prescription anxiety medications.
+It is an antidepressant that is occasionally prescribed to people with anxiety.
+This is known as "off-label" use, and it's a common practice with a variety of prescription anxiety medications.

 Introduction to Pristiq

 Pristiq is an antidepressant from the Serotonin-norepinephrine reuptake inhibitors (SNRIs) class of antidepressants.
 Unlike SSRIs, which act on serotonin alone, SNRIs also increase the quantity of norepinephrine neurotransmitters that also play a role in anxiety and depression.

 Even though both serotonin and norepinephrine can play a role in anxiety and depression, the goal is to give the patient a balance of the two neurotransmitters - not simply flood the body with one or the other.
 Too much of any one chemical can also cause its own side effects.
 So SNRIs are often (although not always) given after SSRIs have not been as effective as planned.